felixfavour/cow-website/content/blog/projecting-your-live-display-on-secondary-monitor.md

 ### 1. Connect to a Secondary Display

 Ensure your computer is connected to a secondary monitor.
 Typically, this monitor will extend your primary display and is where your slides will be shown.

+Also ensure that the secondary monitor is extending the primary monitor, and not mirroring it.
+(On Windows, you can use the shortcut: **Windows + P** to open the **“Display Settings”** window, and then select the “Extend” option on your primary monitor.)

 ### 2. Check Your Slide Schedule Contents